No Widgets found in the Sidebar

 The voyage started on December 27 th , 1831 at Plymouth bay and ended on October 2 nd , 1836 in Falmouth.
 The first specimens Darwin collected were plankton and marine invertebrates that he found on the boat.
 Captain Fitzroy’s mission, on the other hand, was to create accurate maps and charts of the region since new trade relations were being established with South America and the coastline was uncharted at the time.
 The first destination the boat stopped at was the western side of Africa: Cape Verde’s archipelago to be more specific.
 Here, Darwin studied the beaches’ formations, but soon after the boat left for Brazil: Where Darwin had the opportunity to admire and collect species in the Amazon Rain Forest.

-Read Post hiking sleeping bag
+Read Post hiking near chicago

 From Brazil, they left for Bahia Blanca, Argentina, where Darwin explored sea shells and fossils of big extinct mammals.
 In fact, these are what sparked the young man’s interest in the mutability of species.